pfSense IKEv2 VPN for Windows 10 and iOS Devices

 • Phase 2 configuration -> Hash Algorithms -> add SHA1

-Note: the pfSense recipe indicates a PFS key group is not supported with a manual VPN configuration in iOS, however setting it to 14 (2048 bit) per the recipe did not cause any issues in iOS15.
+Note: the pfSense recipe indicates a PFS key group is not supported with a manual VPN configuration in iOS, however setting it to 14 (2048 bit) per the recipe did not cause any issues in iOS17.
+In fact, any value was accepted.

 Try the connection again to verify if it is successful.